๐Ÿ Canada ยท Statistics Canada SFS 2023

 How do I calculate my net worth percentile in Canada?+

 Your net worth percentile is the share of Canadian households in your age group with less wealth than you.
-To calculate it: (1) add up all your assets β€” home, RRSP, TFSA, FHSA, non-registered investments, cash, vehicles; (2) subtract all liabilities β€” mortgage, car loan, student debt, credit cards; (3) compare the result to the Statistics Canada Survey of Financial Security (SFS) 2023 breakpoints for your age band.
-This calculator does that interpolation for you: enter your age and net worth and it returns your percentile against the SFS 2023 distribution (which includes principal-residence equity).
+To calculate it: (1) add up all your assets โ€” home, RRSP, TFSA, FHSA, non-registered investments, cash, vehicles; (2) subtract all liabilities โ€” mortgage, car loan, student debt, credit cards; (3) compare the result to the median net worth for your age band from the Statistics Canada Survey of Financial Security (SFS) 2023.
+This calculator does that for you: it anchors on the published SFS 2023 median for your age and interpolates against modelled 25th/75th/90th-percentile bands (StatCan publishes the median by age, not the percentiles), returning your approximate percentile against a distribution that includes principal-residence equity.

 What net worth puts you in the top 10% in Canada?+